dipanshu180/Bank-Management-System/README.md

 # Bank-Management-System
-I develop basic form application using java
+I developed a basic form application using java